tychonievich/cs3330-s2022/markdown/vmempage.md

 Your task is to parse the memory and answer a set of 9 questions about this memory.

 You can submit as often as you like.
 If you submit a mix of blank fields and correct answers, you will be able to continue with the same memory.
-But to prevent guess-and-check, if you submit an incorrect answer too many times, memory will be changed and you'll have to work through the answer with the new contents of memory.
+But to prevent guess-and-check, if you submit an *incorrect* (but non-blank) answer too many times, memory will be changed and you'll have to work through the answer with the new contents of memory.

 ## Lab